View West From Schoodic Point Across Frenchman Bay Towards Cadillac Mountain on MDI, E. Mark Photo, March 27, 2015

 Instructor: Earl Mark, PhD, Associate Professor of Architecture

-Note: This web site is currently under construction with new content being added.
-It's viewable but not fully implemented for small smart phone screens.
+Note: This web site is currently under construction and revised from 2025.
+It's viewable but not fully implemented especially for small smart phone screens.

 A SANCTUARY FOR FORCIBLY DISPLACED PEOPLE